SNL Funny 115

 short film stuff isn't for everyone, but I have always appreciated what

 they come up with, even if I don't always love all of them.
-But I

 don't know how anyone wouldn't appreciate the random awkward weirdness

 in Bad Boys.
 I mean, how can you not love the increasingly